chanon-kr/Shared_Function/README.md

 ***
 ### database
+  - Work with SQL Server, MySQL and PostGreSQL
   - to read view, table or store procedure as pandas dataframe
   - to insert pandas dataframe into SQL with option for existing row :
     - Replace same key(s) with new from dataframe with option to use ">" or "<" condition
     - Add Only row with non-existing key(s)
     - Replace whole table
+  - Can't read Store Procedure in PostGreSQL, will solve this in later version
+  - Will working with Oracle Database in later version

 ***
 ## general_use
+***
 ### general_use
   - to send email with python
   - to logging in csv file